 Expats living in Rio de Janeiro will find that there is plenty to see and do.
 The city's abundance of natural splendours and man-made wonders puts expats in a perfect position to enjoy all sorts of attractions – from beaches and restaurants to mountains and iconic statues.

 Attractions in Rio de Janeiro

 Christ the Redeemer

 Undoubtedly one of Brazil's most famous landmarks, the towering statue of Christ the Redeemer was proclaimed one of the New Seven Wonders of the World in 2007.
 Thanks to the statue's mountain-top position, its silhouette can be seen throughout most of the city.
 Nevertheless, it's well worth the trip up Corcovado Mountain to experience the true scale of this awe-inspiring statue.

 The magnificent panoramic views from atop Sugarloaf Mountain are unrivalled.
-Glass-walled cablecars transport visitors to the peak of Sugarloaf Mountain every 20 minutes and although the ascent takes just three minutes, the cable car ride alone affords gorgeous views of the city.
+Glass-walled cablecars transport visitors to the peak of Sugarloaf Mountain every 20 minutes.
+Although the ascent takes just three minutes, the cable car ride alone affords gorgeous views of the city.

 Copacabana and Ipanema

 Copacabana Beach is one of the world's most famous and most beautiful beaches.
-A promenade runs alongside the glittering white sand and is lined with restaurants, bars and nightclubs waiting to be explored.
+A promenade runs alongside the glittering white sand.
+It's lined with restaurants, bars and nightclubs waiting to be explored.
 There is also an annual New Year's Eve party which promises a spectacular night of fireworks and concerts.

-Meanwhile, Ipanema is the place to see and be seen and is well-known as a playground for the rich and famous.
+Meanwhile, Ipanema is the place to see and be seen.
+It's well-known as a playground for the rich and famous.
 One of the wealthiest areas in all of Rio, the beach of Ipanema is an excellent spot for surfing and lounging in the sun.

 The Maracanã Stadium has a capacity of nearly 80,000 and is one of the best ways to experience the Brazilian sports culture.
-Local football teams regularly play matches at this stadium and it has also played host to worldwide events, including Olympic and FIFA World Cup events.
+Local football teams regularly play matches at this stadium, It has also played host to worldwide events, including Olympic and FIFA World Cup events.